Skip to main content

 • The courses in Mechanics of Static Systems and Mechanics of Dynamic Systems are covered in lectures, and are reinforced by seminars and problem sheets, leading to the required problem solving capability.
 Assessment of the Mechanics of Static Systems content via written examination enables each student to demonstrate their knowledge and an ability to analyse and solve new problems.

-• Coursework element containing practical exercises in the Mechanics of Dynamic Systems.
+• Coursework element containing practical exercises in the Mechanics of Dynamic Systems, supported by timetabled computer-based workshop sessions.

 • A formative laboratory program develops practical laboratory skills and supports the module's lecture material.